How to take PaymentIntents into use

 that - i.e. Provider has to accept or reject the order.

-Concrete steps here are requesting transaction process change from Flex
+Concrete steps here are changing the transaction process, then updating

 When using PaymentIntent flow, we don't need